-The next step in the CE/ICA analysis is to perform an incremental cost analysis (ICA) on the cost-effective plans.
+The next step in the CEICA analysis is to perform an incremental cost analysis (ICA) on the cost-effective plans.
 ICA compares the incremental cost per incremental benefit (output or lift in environmental output) among the plans to identify plans that maximize the last dollar spent.
 Starting with the no action plan, the incremental cost per incremental benefit is calculated from the no action for each cost-effective plan.
 The plan with the least incremental cost per incremental output is identified as the first of the "with-project" best buy plans.
 Then starting with that plan, the incremental cost per incremental benefit is calculated between that plan and each remaining cost-effective plan, and the one with the least incremental cost per incremental benefit is identified as the next plan in the array of best buy plans.
 This iteration continues until there are there are no remaining plans.
 The last plan in the best buy array, is typically the "kitchen sink" plan, or the plan that contains all the management measures being analyzed.

-The array of best buy plans, ordered by ascending incremental cost per incremental output is shown graphically in Figure 11.
+The array of best buy plans, ordered by ascending incremental cost per incremental output is shown graphically in Figure 3.2 with the numerical data shown in Table 3.5.

-Figure 11.
-Best Buy Array
+Figure 3.3 Best Buy Array